 = 0.65 ~ 65%

 The ratio above shows that the debts finance a major portion, i.e., 65% of the total assets.

 This is a highly useful ratio for investors, creditors, financial analysts, company management, etc. There can be two angles of looking at this ratio – Financial Leverage and Bankruptcy Risk.

 We all know that infusion of debt capital by trading on equity will improve the equity shareholder’s return on investment.
 This theory is subject to the condition that the cost of debt is reasonably lower than the return that the company generates.
 Why should it be reasonably lower?
 Economic and business cycles are a reality.
 These may badly impact the return generated by the company.
 If there is a cushion, the benefit of leverage may sustain.
 On the contrary, if the cost of debt overruns the business returns, the business will start diluting the value of the shareholders.

-If the financial leverage is too high like 65% in our example above, the risk perception of the investors, lenders will increase.
-This has various drawbacks like raising additional funds becomes very difficult.
-The higher fixed obligation in terms of higher interest costs approaches bankruptcy very fast even when there is a temporary liquidity crunch in the company.
+If the financial leverage is too high, like 65% in our example above, the risk perception of the investors and lenders will increase.
+This has various drawbacks, like raising additional funds becomes very difficult.
+The higher fixed obligation in terms of higher interest costs approaches bankruptcy very fast, even when there is a temporary liquidity crunch in the company.

-At this juncture, the open question here is ‘What are the right levels of this ratio?’.
-As we have already mentioned that the benefit of financial leverage and bankruptcy risk are the opposite components on the same scale.
+At this juncture, the open question here is ‘What are the right levels of this ratio?’ as we have already mentioned that the benefit of financial leverage and bankruptcy risk is the opposite components on the same scale.
 Ideally, a balance between the two factors should be established.
 Industry norms can also guide to a great extent as the norms of this ratio may differ from industry to industry.